eti0/arc-theme-orange/README.md

 # Arc Theme Orange
 An Orange-themed derivation of [Horst3180's Arc Theme](https://github.com/horst3180/arc-theme).

-This version is developed in my free time so if you want to help don't hesitate and commit your modifications to the theme.
+This version is developed in my free time so if you want to help don't hesitate and commit your modifications to the repository.

 You can download the theme built [here](https://github.com/eti1337/arc-theme-orange/releases/download/1.2/arc-orange-theme.zip).